pterm/pterm/_examples/logger/custom-key-styles/README.md

 import "github.com/pterm/pterm"

 func main() {
-	logger := pterm.DefaultLogger.WithLevel(pterm.LogLevelTrace) // Only show logs with a level of Trace or higher.
+	// Create a logger with a level of Trace or higher. logger := pterm.DefaultLogger.WithLevel(pterm.LogLevelTrace)

-	// Overwrite all key styles with a new map logger = logger.WithKeyStyles(map[string]pterm.Style{
+	// Define a new style for the "priority" key. priorityStyle := map[string]pterm.Style{
 		"priority": *pterm.NewStyle(pterm.FgRed),
-	})
+	}

+	// Overwrite all key styles with the new map. logger = logger.WithKeyStyles(priorityStyle)

-	// The priority key should now be red logger.Info("The priority key should now be red", logger.Args("priority", "low", "foo", "bar"))
+	// Log an info message.
+The "priority" key will be displayed in red. logger.Info("The priority key should now be red", logger.Args("priority", "low", "foo", "bar"))

+	// Define a new style for the "foo" key. fooStyle := *pterm.NewStyle(pterm.FgBlue)

-	// Append a key style to the exisiting ones logger.AppendKeyStyle("foo", *pterm.NewStyle(pterm.FgBlue))
+	// Append the new style to the existing ones. logger.AppendKeyStyle("foo", fooStyle)

-	// The foo key should now be blue logger.Info("The foo key should now be blue", logger.Args("priority", "low", "foo", "bar")) }
+	// Log another info message.
+The "foo" key will be displayed in blue. logger.Info("The foo key should now be blue", logger.Args("priority", "low", "foo", "bar")) }